Authentication

 Authentication Provider Type.
 Each authentication protocol is represented by an Authentication Provider Type object.
 You can navigate to the Authentication Provider Type tab in Home mode to see all of the environment's protocols and whether they are enabled or not.
 In Relativity you can disable specific Provider Types that you do not intend to use in your environment.
 As a best practice you should disable any Provider Types that will not be used.

 Authentication Provider.
 Authentication Providers allow you to configure the specific settings for a login protocol.
 For example, you can add the Password Provider to your environment to set minimum and maximum password length, password history settings, and more.
 Some protocols have multiple configuration options, while others have very few.
-Every instance of Relativity has Default Password
+Every instance of Relativity has Default Password, Default Integrated Authentication, Default Active Directory, Default RSA, and Default Smart Card providers.
+You cannot have additional, non-default, providers of those types.

 You can add OpenID Connect and SAML 2.0 external identity providers.
 Unlike the previous five protocols, you can have as many of these Providers as you wish in an environment.